jennyyyyzhen/iLaundry/README.md

 # This Github Repo is for our project in CS121 Software Development.
-# Team Member: Lorraine Zhao, Jenny Zhen, Mengyi Shan
+Team Member: Lorraine Zhao, Jenny Zhen, Mengyi Shan
-# Team Project: Laundry Room Management System